thirumurthis/Learnings/K8s/K8s_recap_1.md

 kind: ConfigMap
 metadata:
    name: application-configuration
-data:  # Not this is different for Pods/deployment - used to be spec, here it is data
+data:  # ** Instead of spec like in Pods/Deployment definition here it is data ***
    ENV_KEY1: value1
    ENV_KEY2: value2
 ```

 - Name of the configmap will be used to associate with the pods.

 #### Other ways to inject environment variables to pod:
   - through configMap